Psychology (PSY)

 Selected topics of special interest in the area of psychology, at the 400 level, that may vary from semester to semester.
 Course Information: May be repeated if topics vary.
 Students may register in more than one section per term.
 Prerequisites: PSY 302 or equivalent.

 PSY 412.
-Introduction To Biopsychology.
+Introduction to Biopsychology.
 4 Hours.

 PSY 413.
 Psychology of Learning and Memory.
 4 Hours.